xjpvictor/textEditor/README.md

 # textEditor

-A What-You-WhoCares-Is-What-You-Get texteditor for html page
+A What-You-See-and-Type-Is-What-You-Get texteditor for html page

 ## FEATURE